Year of call: 2014

 Prior to joining chambers, Kaj worked as a general legal editor at Sweet & Maxwell.
 His work included editing the 2015 edition of the criminal practitioner text, Archbold.
 Further editorial responsibilities included Criminal Law Week, Archbold Review, and Wilkinson’s Road Traffic Offences.

 In 2013 Kaj received a Reserve Commission from the Royal Military Academy Sandhurst.
-He has since served as a platoon commander in the London Scottish (London Regiment).
+He has since served as an officer in A (London Scottish) Company, the Guards Reserve Battalion.
 This has given him an inside perspective in matters involving clients from the Armed Forces.

-Kaj is a Grade 1 Prosecutor and is regularly instructed by the CPS as trial counsel in the Magistrates’ Court, and to prosecute appeals against conviction and sentence in the Crown Court.
+Kaj is a Grade 1 Prosecutor and is regularly instructed by the CPS as junior counsel in serious cases and as trial counsel in his own right in the Crown Court.
+He has experience dealing with complex disclosure issues in major Crown Court trials.

-Kaj has a flourishing defence practice.
-His instructions during his second six have enabled him to handle complex legal and evidential matters whilst maintaining sensitivity and compassion for the needs and concerns of his clients.
-Kaj has experience appearing in the Youth Court and advising young defendants.
+Kaj has a flourishing defence practice and regularly appears at all stages, from first appearance to trial.
+He has experience defending at the Magistrates’ Court and in Crown Court trials, in a wide variety of offences from armed robbery to sexual offences.
+He handles complex legal and evidential matters whilst maintaining sensitivity and compassion for the needs and concerns of his clients, and has experience appearing in the Youth Court and advising young defendants.

 Recent Prosecution cases